baloran/tesla-her/readme.md

 # Tesla Inspired By her

-The architecture are completely inspired by https://github.com/vuejs/vue-hackernews
+The architecture is completely inspired by https://github.com/vuejs/vue-hackernews

 ## Stack